 MLS Cup betting odds

-The odds for which team will win the 2020 MLS Cup Playoffs have been released featuring all 18 teams eligible for the title.
-All odds are via a popular United States sportsbook.
+MLS betting odds for which team will win the 2020 MLS Cup Playoffs have been released featuring all 18 teams eligible for the title.
+All soccer odds are via a popular United States sportsbook.

-Of the two Canadian teams competing, Toronto FC has the best chance as the team comes in with the sixth best odds to win the MLS Cup at +800, while Montreal is tied with Inter Miami CF for the 16th best odds in the 18-team postseason.
+Of the two Canadian teams competing, Toronto FC has the best odds as the team comes in with the sixth-best odds to win the MLS Cup at +800, while Montreal is tied with Inter Miami CF for the 16th best odds in the 18-team postseason.

 - Philadelphia Union +400